Cyberwarfare and China

 Cyberwarfare is the strategic use of computer technology to disrupt the functions of a state or organization, specifically through the deliberate targeting of information systems for military or tactical purposes.
-In the People's Republic of China, it is related to the aggregate of cyberattacks attributed to state organs and various related advanced persistent threat (APT) groups.
+In the People's Republic of China, it is related to the aggregate of cyberattacks attributed to state organs and related advanced persistent threat (APT) groups.

-Development history
+History

-In 1992, the People's Liberation Army stated that the United States was developing computer virus weapons.
-According to the PLA journal Foreign Military Arts, US computer virus weapons would have the potential to attack civilian targets and military targets.
-The PLA observed that cyberattacks could have strategic impacts.
+The People's Republic of China did not have the capability to conduct cyber offensive operations until after 1991, the year it connected to the internet.
+In 1992, the People's Liberation Army (PLA)'s journal Foreign Military Arts stated that US was researching "computer virus weapons" that would have the potential to attack civilian targets and military targets.
+In the late 1990s, pro-government hacktivists such as Honker Union launched denial-of-service attacks on websites of perceived enemies such as the Taiwanese government and the Indonesian government following the May 1998 Indonesia riots.

-During the 1999 NATO bombing of Yugoslavia, the United States bombed the Chinese embassy in Belgrade.
-The US stated that the bombing was accidental.
-Chinese leadership believed that the US had intentionally bombed the embassy and viewed China as significantly lacking in leverage against the United States.
-Among other efforts to reduce its gap in leverage, China sought to begin developing cyberwarfare capabilities.
-In 2000, Jiang Zemin approved the development of cyber coercive capabilities.
+The PLA began to develop cyber offensive capabilities after the United States bombed the Chinese embassy in Belgrade in 1999.
+Chinese Communist Party (CCP) leadership believed that the US had intentionally bombed the embassy and viewed China as lacking in leverage against the US.
+To reduce the gap in leverage, the general secretary of the CCP, Jiang Zemin, approved the development of cyber offensive capabilities in 2000.
 In a December 2000 speech to the Central Military Commission (CMC), Jiang stated, "[I]nformation warfare is in the ascendant on the stage of warfare, with electronic network warfare and computer network warfare as the principle means."

-At the December 2002 CMC meeting, Jiang instructed the PLA to invest heavily in information warfare development and the PLA therefore established the All-Military Informatization Leading Small Group to coordinate this development.

-When he became Chairman of the CMC in 2004, Hu Jintao instructed the PLA to engage in a "new historic mission" to defend China's interests in the electromagnetic (and space) domains.
+At the December 2002 CMC meeting, Jiang instructed the PLA to invest heavily in information warfare development and the PLA therefore established the All-Military Informatization Leading Small Group to coordinate this development.In 2004, when he became Chairman of the CMC, Hu Jintao instructed the PLA to engage in a "new historic mission" to defend China's interests in the electromagnetic (and space) domains.
+In 2004, the PLA attacked the networks of NASA, Lockheed Martin, Sandia National Laboratories, and other institutions in a cyber attack known as Titan Rain.

-Chinese leadership perceived that China was at an increasing risk of cyber threats from abroad.
+CCP leadership perceived that China was at an increasing risk of cyber threats from abroad.
 This perception was shaped from 2000 to 2010 by the early 2000s color revolutions, the Russian cyberattacks during the 2008 Russo-Georgian war, and the US-Israel Stuxnet cyberattack on Iran.
-The 2010s surveillance disclosures by Edward Snowden about the extent of US global surveillance programs also highlighted to Chinese leadership the risks the country faced through its reliance on foreign hardware, software, and internet infrastructure.
+The 2010s surveillance disclosures by Edward Snowden about the extent of US global surveillance programs also highlighted to CCP leadership the risks the country faced through its reliance on foreign hardware, software, and internet infrastructure.

 The PLA's first cyber blue team was established in Guangzhou Military Region in May 2011 to test regular PLA unit's cyber defenses.

-At the 18th National Congress of the Chinese Communist Party, Hu Jintao stated China should "implement the military strategy of active defense for the new period, and enhance military strategic guidance as the times so require.
+At the 18th National Congress of the Chinese Communist Party in 2012, Hu Jintao stated China should "implement the military strategy of active defense for the new period, and enhance military strategic guidance as the times so require.
 We should attach great importance to maritime, space, and cybersecurity."